Emergency Dentistry in Naperville, IL

 Cracked Teeth

-Cracks and fractures can develop suddenly from trauma or slowly over time from grinding and biting forces.
-Some cause severe pain while others are painless.
-Dr. Brammeier determines the location and severity of the crack and recommends the best course of action — many can be treated with root canal therapy.
+A crack or fracture may appear suddenly after trauma or build slowly over time from grinding and biting forces.
+Some bring severe pain while others stay painless.
+After locating the crack and gauging its severity, Dr. Brammeier recommends the best course of action, and many can be treated with root canal therapy.

-Time matters in a dental emergency.
+In a dental emergency, time matters.
 Call us now for same-day care.

 What to Do in a Dental Emergency